 Yet, something I've yet to read anything about is how a $15 an hour minimum would affect government agencies in New Jersey, particularly public schools.

-I bemoan the absence of New Jersey-specific journalism on this, but the issue has been well-covered in New York State (where the minimum wage was already $9.75 an hour).
+I bemoan the absence of New Jersey-specific journalism on this, but the issue has been well-covered in New York State when New York considered a statewide $15 an hour law (the minimum wage was already $9.75 an hour).
 New York State research shows that there are significant costs to school districts, with the consensus projection being that taxes would increase by 2.6%.

 Since Gov. Cuomo first proposed raising the state's minimum wage to $15 per hour, a number of unintended consequences have been identified.